Robinlovelace/open-gat/README.md

 is technology.
-Rapidly emerging digital technologies could transform transport planning, with two-way communications between planning authorities and citizens, and even peer-to-peer communications on transport planning issues, now feasible.\[2\] Consideration of each of these drivers of change in transport planning tools provides the context in which incumbent and new open source tools will be assessed.
+Rapidly emerging digital technologies could transform transport planning, with two-way communications between planning authorities and citizens, and even peer-to-peer communications on transport planning issues, now feasible.\[2\] These drivers of change provide the context in which open source tools for transport planning are being developed.

 ## Political drivers